 Our students study a wide variety of GCSEs, and we assess their potential on entry into Year 7 using the University of Durham CEM centre assessments.
 These compare pupils to National standards and predict GCSE performance.
 Each year we add approximately 1 grade per subject on to these predictions between years 7 and 11.

-Examination Results 2016
+Examination Results 2018

-In 2016, our A Level students applied to study a broad range of subjects including Business & Finance, Criminology, English, Psychology along with many others.
+Up until 2016, our A Level students applied to study a broad range of subjects including Business & Finance, Criminology, English, Psychology along with many others.
 The following universities are just a sample of the destinations in the past three years:

 University of Huddersfield